 If you have a son who is a superhero fan, particularly Batman, then he will surely love this one!
 The large yellow Batman logo on the dial is easily recognizable by every kid.

-It will also help him to learn how to tell time with the ‘hour’ and ‘minute’ label on the hands.
+It will also help him to learn how to tell time with the ‘hour’ and ‘minute’ label on the watch hands.
 It also has large hour numbers around while the outer circle marks the minutes by 5, showing the 15, 30, 45 and 60 in numbers.
 It also has minute indicators around the display for easy reading.

-The strap is made of rubber for comfort and adjustable with buckle to fit most wrist sizes.
+The strap is made of rubber for comfort and adjustable with a buckle to fit most wrist sizes.

 Lastly, even the box itself is already loved by the customers and is perfect for gifting.

 How to Teach Your Children to Tell the Time